airtai/faststream/docs/docs/en/getting-started/asyncapi/custom.md

 1. Navigate to your handler definitions in your FastStream application.
 1. Add descriptions to each handler using `description` field.
+1. For subscriber, consumer function's docstring can be used as `description`.
 1. Add titles to each handler using `title` field adhering to [URI format](https://datatracker.ietf.org/doc/html/rfc3986).
 1. Add publishing schema to publisher handler using `schema` field.
 1. Save the changes.